nf-core/taxprofiler/docs/usage.md

 nf-core/taxprofiler currently offers host-removal via alignment against a reference genome with Bowtie2, and the use of the unaligned reads for downstream profiling.

-You can supply your reference genome in FASTA format with `--shortread_hostremoval_reference`.
+You can supply your reference genome in FASTA format with `--hostremoval_reference`.
 You can also optionally supply a directory containing pre-indexed Bowtie2 index files with `--shortread_hostremoval_index`, however nf-core/taxprofiler will generate this for you if necessary.
 Pre-supplying the directory of index files can greatly speed up the process, and these can be re-used.

 > 💡 If you have multiple taxa or sequences you wish to remove (e.g., the host genome and then also PhiX - common quality-control reagent during sequencing) you can simply concatenate the FASTAs of each taxa or sequences into a single reference file.